yellows8/oot3dhax/README.md

 KOR and CHNTWN support is currently broken somehow.

+The Nintendo Selects versions of this game are supported.

 This savegame haxx is the same one referred to here: https://www.3dbrew.org/wiki/5.0.0-11

 For details on the vuln/etc, see source and here: https://www.3dbrew.org/wiki/3DS_Userland_Flaws